learn-co-students/playlister-rb-pca-001/README.md

 ## Instructions

 For the most part, this is a test-driven lab.
-Follow the test output to define you classes with the appropriate attributes.
+Follow the test output to define your classes with the appropriate attributes.
 The guidelines below are meant to help you build the associations.
-Read them through first, then proceed through the test suite by running `rspec --fail-fast`.
+Read them through first, then proceed through the test suite by running `learn --fail-fast`.
 Refer back to these guidelines to help you pass tests related to associations.

 ### Belongs To and Has Many Associations